syncfusion-content/extension-docs/Extension/NETMAUI-Extension/JetBrains/overview.md

 documentation: ug
 ---

-# Maui UI Kit Plugin for JetBrains
+# Essential® UI Kit for .NET MAUI Plugin - JetBrains Rider

 ## Overview

-The **Maui UI Kit** plugin for .NET MAUI provides a comprehensive collection of ready-to-use XAML templates, helping you quickly build visually appealing, cross-platform user interfaces.
-It ensures a clear separation between View, ViewModel, and Model layers—making it easy to integrate business logic, customize existing views, and maintain scalable, well-structured applications.
+The **Essential® UI Kit for .NET MAUI** offers a collection of ready-to-use XAML templates that help developers quickly build modern, cross-platform user interfaces.
+It follows a structured architecture with clear separation of View, ViewModel, and Model layers, making it easier to implement business logic and customize existing UI designs.
+The UI Kit also requires the integration of Syncfusion® NuGet packages for full functionality.